 The available studies are diverse, peer reviewed and published in leading medical journals.
 The studies analyse the impact of the measure on a range of different groups (including adolescents, adults, and cigarette and cigar/cigarillo smokers) and using a range of different datasets (including a National Tracking Survey, a NSW Tracking Survey, the 2013 Australian Secondary Students Alcohol Smoking and Drug Survey Extension and waves of data from the Australian component of the International Tobacco Control Policy Evaluation Project).

-A number of major datasets also show continuing declines in smoking prevalence and consumption including the 2013 National Drug Strategy Household Survey, the Australian Bureau of Statistics 2014-2015 National Health Survey and Household Expenditure data; the 2014 Australian Secondary Students’ Alcohol and Drug (ASSAD) Survey; and Roy Morgan Single Source smoking prevalence data.
+A number of major datasets analysed as part of the PIR showed continuing declines in smoking prevalence and consumption including the 2013 National Drug Strategy Household Survey, the Australian Bureau of Statistics 2014-2015 National Health Survey and Household Expenditure data; the 2014 Australian Secondary Students’ Alcohol and Drug (ASSAD) Survey; and Roy Morgan Single Source smoking prevalence data.

 The Survey field work was undertaken each month by the Social Research Centre between April 2012 and March 2014.
 Each month 400 smokers and recent quitters aged 18-69 years were surveyed, with a follow-up survey conducted approximately 1 month after the baseline interview.
 Eligible respondents were interviewed using computer-assisted telephone interviewing and included residents of private dwellings that were able to understand and speak English from urban, rural and remote locations across all Australian states and territories.